 How much should be contributed for a group gift?

-Each person should ideally be giving the same amount to the gift unless otherwise specified.
+Each person should ideally be giving the same amount to the co worker gifts unless otherwise specified.
 No one should be coerced into giving more or less.
 And my recommendation for exact price should be that no one should give an amount more than their own hourly wage.

-How to Foster a Healthy and Professional Gift-Giving Culture
+How to Foster Healthy and Professional Co Worker Gifts-Giving Culture

 I will lay out some general do's and don't's, but I don't want to rule out the particular culture of different offices in different parts of the world.

 For example, a high rise, professional corporate office is going to have different gifting etiquette and rules than a coffee roaster in an industrial storage space.

 While these are different, it's still possible to outline what might breach the trust of your colleagues, superiors, or employees.